andreicorreaa/kenzie-challenge/kenzie-challenge/README.md

 # Kenzie

-An client developed for the Software Engineer Full Stack job at Transfeera.
+An client developed for the Software Engineer Full Stack job at kenzie.

 This project has as main libraries Node.js, React + Vite, Typescript.